Redot-Engine/redot-docs/tutorials/scripting/c_sharp/c_sharp_global_classes.rst

 .. image:: img/globalclasses_exportednode.webp

-If a custom type isn't registered as a global class, the assignment is restricted to the Godot type the custom type is based on.
+If a custom type isn't registered as a global class, the assignment is restricted to the redot type the custom type is based on.
 For example, inspector assignments to an export of the type ``MySimpleSprite2D`` are restricted to ``Sprite2D`` and derived types.